delaralomen/credit-risk-kedro/README.md

 5. Logistic Regression
 6. XGBoost
 7. Model Evaluation
+8. Cross Validation (for picking the superior model)

 Pipelines used in this project can be found in `./risk-model/src/risk-model/pipelines`.
 Each of them was created using: